fmaussion/fmaussion.github.io/posts/iceland_trek/04_day.md

     <figcaption>Vatnajökull's outlet glaciers.</figcaption>
 </figure>

-The scenery is so wide, rough and pure that all our exhaustion seems forgotten when we cross the last lava field in the late afternoon.
+The scenery is so wide, rough and pure that all our exhaustion seems forgotten when we traverse the last lava field in the late afternoon.
 An island of green and white colours stands in what looks like a lake that dried out.
-The soil is sandy and we almost feel ashamed to leave our footsteps behind.
+The soil is sandy and we almost feel ashamed to leave our footprints behind.

 <figure>
     <a href="/images/blog/iceland/d4_improbable.JPG" >